<form autocomplete=off>

 The Low Down

-For browsers with a form complete feature, the autocomplete feature can prevent a specific field from being auto-filled.
-Example: a form might ask for a pet's name.
+For browsers with a form complete feature, the autocomplete feature set to “off” can prevent a specific field from being auto-filled.
+Example: a form might ask for a pet’s name.
 It is likely that the field will auto-fill incorrectly and cause problems.

-- There will be no visual difference between supported and unsupported browsers.
+- There is no visual difference between supporting and non-supporting browsers and operating systems.

 - For browsers with a form complete feature but without support the

-autocomplete attribute, the field could still be auto-filled.
-Irrelevant (N/A) for browsers without a form complete feature (e.g. Mobile Safari)
+autocompleteattribute, the field could still be auto-filled.
+This, of course, is rrrelevant for browsers that did not have a form complete feature (e.g. Mobile Safari 5) - Values include “on” and “off”

 - Spec says to default to "on"